 The tokens and the hero board are from Buy the Same Token, which is highlighted below.

 Encounter cards can be stored in the “Artist’s Case” from Hobby Lobby, which will run you $24.99 on sale (it’s almost always on sale).
 You can also look for coupons, which work online.

 The next step is to pick up a Broken Token insert (or any insert) for the case.
-As you can see with the above image that has all of Arkham Horror’s encounter sets (all deluxes and mythos packs), as well as standalone scenarios stored, there is plenty of room to grow.
+As you can see with the above image that has all of Arkham Horror’s encounter sets (all deluxes and mythos packs up to the end of The Circle Undone at the time), as well as standalone scenarios stored, there is plenty of room to grow.

 Spice up the original box

 Michael Lorenzo took the most economical route and used the original storage box, with dividers, to separate all of their cards.
 It’s almost full, but a viable option!

 Scott Plays uses a combination of foam, dividers and a custom core set box insert.

 You can also get really creative like Make Your Piece Games did with this custom box (instructions here).

 Harbor Freight sells a reasonably priced aluminum case that you can use to store cards.

 These tend to run on the pricey side, but if you’re constantly going from place to place, they can do the trick.
 We’ve tested out the Enhance Backpack, and have found that cards stay very snug when walking around.